basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 Byte-for-byte TrueNAS cloning was never the target.
 I wanted every important behavior explicit: storage import, shares, snapshots, replication, Incus recovery, monitoring, and the few places where NixOS intentionally differs from the old appliance.
-By the end, the NixOS config reproduced the parts of TrueNAS I actually depended on, and the remaining differences were deliberate.
+At that point, the NixOS config reproduced the parts of TrueNAS I actually depended on, and the remaining differences were deliberate.

 The agent was excellent at inventory: